Alfonso Bonilla Aragón International Airport: Reform and Privatisation

 In the mid-1980s, part of the international terminal satellite collapsed, causing many criticisms of the design and construction firms of the building.
 In 1986 Civil Aeronautics had to assume the reconstruction of the international terminal satellite, together with the reinforcement of the rest of the structure.

 The mid-1980s saw the construction of the cargo terminal, the general aviation area and a new airport fire station.
 In mid-1989 the main runway was repaved, which had deteriorated along 700 meters of the 3000 total meters in length.
-The general aviation area was also built, which unfortunately soon became a clandestine center for drug trafficking operations.
+The general aviation area was also built, which soon became a clandestine center for drug trafficking operations.

 For this reason, the Aeroclub del Pacifico decided to acquire a large plot of land near the Free Trade Zone, adjacent to header 1–9 to build its new facilities with direct access to the taxiway.

 Years later the National Museum of Transport was built in that area.